-Lastly, a real highlight of being a Graphic Designer at Costello Medical is knowing that you are making a meaningful contribution through the work you’re doing.
+Lastly, a real highlight of being a Graphic Designer at Costello Medical is knowing that you are making a meaningful contribution to healthcare through the work you’re doing.

 How would you describe a typical day in the life of a Graphic Designer at Costello Medical?

 In the morning, I have a kick-off meeting with a client for a brand new project.
-This project will be a collaboration between the scientific and design teams so it’s great to be involved right from the outset.
-We had previously sent the client a ‘briefing document’ to fill in to help us with an initial overview of the scope of the project and this meeting will allow us to discuss that document and anything further we might need to make a great start to the work.
+This project will be a collaboration between the scientific and design teams so it is great to be involved right from the outset.
+We had previously asked the client to complete a ‘briefing document’ to help us with an initial overview of the scope of the project, and this meeting will allow us to discuss this and anything further we might need to make a great start to the work.

-After the meeting, I return to my desk and start work on the infographic comments my colleague has sent.
-There might be a couple that I don’t think may not be feasible from a design perspective so I have a quick Teams call with my colleague to explain my thoughts and suggest an alternative solution.
+After the meeting, I return to my desk and start reviewing the comments my colleague has sent about an infographic we are working on.
+There might be a couple which aren’t feasible from a design perspective so I have a quick Microsoft Teams call with my colleague to explain my thoughts and suggest an alternative solution.
 It is a great opportunity to come together and share our ideas!
-When this is complete I send it on to the client and await their feedback.
+Once complete, I send it to the client and await their feedback.

 Today, some of us have decided to head to a nearby park to soak up some sun on our lunch break – it is a great chance to catch up with my friends from a variety of divisions.

-After getting back to my desk, I get a notification of a new post on our Ask-Design Slack channel – this is a place where colleagues can ask questions or share ad-hoc requests.
-Today, a colleague needs a video to be hand cut down to a certain length and adding in a new job code.
-I know this won’t take long so I let them know I can work on this today and add it on to my to-do list!
+After getting back to my desk, I receive a notification of a new post on our Ask-Design Microsoft Teams channel – this is a place where colleagues can ask questions or share ad-hoc requests.
+Today, a colleague needs a video to be hand cut down to a certain length.
+I know this won’t take long so I let them know that I can work on this today and add it on to my to-do list.

 Next, I begin working on a report that my scientific colleagues have been writing, which is now ready to be laid out.
-This is for a client we have worked with before so I review the brand guidelines and begin working on a template that aligns to these.
+This is for a client we have worked with before so I review the brand guidelines and begin working on a template which aligns to these.
 There are a couple of sections where they have asked for my advice regarding visuals so I do a little bit of research on the subject matter first to guide my suggestions.
-If there is anything complicated that I don’t fully understand, I send a quick Teams message to my manager, who has both a scientific and design background.
-She is great at explaining complex scientific concepts in lay terms – it’s so important to have even just a top-line understanding of the content you’re working with to produce informed and creative solutions.
+If there is anything I do not fully understand, particularly relating to the scientific content, I send a quick Microsoft Teams message to my manager, who has both a scientific and design background.
+She is great at explaining complex scientific concepts in lay terms – it is so important to have even just a top-line understanding of the content you’re working with to produce informed and creative solutions.

-Mid-afternoon, I have a weekly catch-up regarding a pro-bono children’s book I’m currently working on.
-There are three designers involved in this project and, as it is a long-term project, it’s great to have regular meetings to align on progress and outstanding tasks to ensure nothing is accidentally forgotten.
+Mid-afternoon, I have a weekly catch-up regarding a pro-bono children’s book I am currently working on.
+There are three designers involved in this project and, as it is long-term, it is great to have regular meetings to align on progress and outstanding tasks to ensure that everything stays on track.

-This project is particular impactful as the audience is children – I enjoy all my projects but some are just a little more special to work on!
+This project is particularly impactful as the audience is children – I enjoy all my projects but some are just a little more special to work on!

-After my meeting, I take some time to wrap up the edits I made to my colleagues video, now they have reviewed this, and take a little more time to add to the review I was previously working on.
+After my meeting, I take some time to wrap up the edits I made to the video, and take a little more time to add to the review I was previously working on.